 Abercynon-born Evans became well known for his pioneering skills as an oral historian, a rural remembrancer who captured the changing lives of East Anglian countryfolk, having settled there after the war.
 His biographer, Gareth Williams, put it like this in a volume in the series Writers in Wales:

 Eventually it was oral history that, from the 1950s, became for George Ewart Evans a means of releasing that creativity as he developed a way of giving history back to the people in their own words.
 In recording the unforced rhythms and unadorned speech of his often unlettered informants, he believed he was restoring to the people a heightened sense of their own worth, making historic democratic activity.

 Unlike works such as Ask the Fellows Who Cut the Hay and The Pattern Under the Plough this novel, The Voices of the Children – first published in 1947 – draws on Evans’ own history of growing up in a populous house in Abercynon, a village then both strikingly industrial and rural, where one encounters characters such as Ianto, the finest boxer in Three Valleys who would ‘fight with the devil’ if needs be and Mrs Lewis Opposite who lives, guess where.

 George Ewart Evans gives us history’s detail, but also all the vim and vitality determined by a novelist’s sense of story.
 He tells us what childhood was like for him and thousands like him but tells it entertainingly, and with the warmest sense of companionship.

-The rhythms of the rural world are beautifully captured.
+The rhythms of the rural world are beautifully captured in The Voices of the Children.
 A day out on the horse and cart ends thus: